Andrea Scott, Assistant Professor of Academic Writing

 I'd like to focus on this angle here, because it's something that keeps coming up in conversations with colleagues who find themselves in similar hybrid roles that makes them seem, as Nancy Sommers puts it, "'neither fish nor fowl,' neither fully faculty, neither fully administrative" (508)—whether they are positioned in writing programs, community engagement centers, or dual institutional homes.
-I imagine a growing number of CEA Forum readers are negotiating complex disciplinary identities under the increasingly expansive umbrella of English studies—a phenomenon that continues to spark controversy with the field's gatekeepers.
+I imagine a growing number of CEA Forum readers are negotiating complex disciplinary identities under the increasingly expansive umbrella of English studies—a phenomenon that can spark unproductive controversy this article aims to help redress.

 I'll start with a given: being a WPA is thrilling because the work is collaborative and diverse and the results of one's efforts are tangibly visible.
 As Doug Hesse puts it, "[n]o other administrative position so commingles agency with disciplinary knowledge" (503).
 A well-designed program or center can make you feel part of a community deeply grounded in your discipline.
 The challenge lies in making this intellectual work visible to others.